-- 1. Understand interrelations between quantum fields, symmetry and conservation laws. - 2.
+- The students are expected to have the ability to: - 1.
+Understand interrelations between quantum fields, symmetry and conservation laws. - 2.
 Apply the techniques of Feynman rules and diagrams to various elementary scattering process

 Classical field theory: Lagrangian and Hamiltonian formalisms; Occupation number representation, Noether's theorem, Continuous and discrete symmetries (4 lectures).